-I estimate a linear regression model with four explanatory variables to account for changes in unrecorded vote rates.
-Two voting technology variables are created to estimate the effect of new equipment.
-One dichotomous variable identifies counties that upgraded to touch-screen DREs or precinct-count optical scan systems (the two methods that performed the best in previous analyses).
-A second dummy variable identifies counties that upgraded to full-face DREs or central-count optical scan methods in 2002.
-The separate variables will test whether there is a difference in their ability to reduce unrecorded vote rates observed in previous elections.
+A second dummy variable identifies counties that upgraded to touch-screen DREs or precinct-count optical scan systems (the two methods that represent the newest generation of equipment for each system and performed the best in previous analyses).
+A third dummy variable identifies counties that upgraded to full-face DREs or central-count optical scan methods in 2002 (older generation systems for these methods).
+These two variables will test whether there is a difference in the ability of the new generation of voting methods to reduce unrecorded vote rates observed in previous elections.

 The regression model includes two control variables.
 One is a dummy variable identifying nineteen counties known to have listed presidential candidates in more than one column in 2000 (18 counties in Florida and one in Louisiana).
 The multiple-column layout caused unusually high levels of overvotes in the 2000 presidential contest (Wand et al. 2001; Jewett 2001; Kimball, Owens, and Keeney n.d.).
 Since each county corrected the ballot design flaw in 2002, I expect unrecorded vote rates to drop substantially in these counties.
+All other counties, with one exception, listed candidates in a single column in 2000 and 2002.
 Finally, I include the competition rating variable used in Table 3 as a control.
 I expect that unrecorded vote rates may increase in states holding relatively uncompetitive gubernatorial elections in 2002.

 The results are presented in Table 4, and they generally support expectations.
-On average, unrecorded vote rates dropped 4.7 percent in counties that had listed presidential candidates in multiple columns in 2000.
+On average, unrecorded vote rates dropped 4.5 percent in counties that had listed presidential candidates in multiple columns in 2000.
 This is a very large change and is seen in each of the affected counties.
 For example, the unrecorded vote rate in Duval County, Florida dropped from 9.1% in 2000 to 0.5% in 2002.